 It is also a fantastic place to watch the sunset.
 Don’t forget your camera!

 Holyrood Palace is situated at the lower end of the Royal Mile and has a rich history.
-I explored the Palace of Holyrood with friend and fellow travel writer, Corina Kreeft.
+I explored the Palace of Holyrood with fellow travel writer, Corina.
 We took an audio tour of the palace and learned about its history since its construction in 1128 by David I.

 Holyrood Palace has had many royal visitors over the years, these include: